“Charged $658 for Fold 6 inner screen replacement?”

 I mean, sure, we can all say “yeah, high-end models cost more to repair, foldables are complicated, the tech is advanced…”.
 But it does make you think a little about how expensive all these repairs can get.

 Even budget phones aren’t “cheap to fix” anymore.
-Android screen repairs still cost $50–$200 depending on the model and severity, and battery replacements run $50–$100 at most U.S. repair shops, with Apple’s own pricing reaching up to $99–$119 depending on the device.
+Android screen repairs still cost $50-$200 depending on the model and severity, and battery replacements run $50-$100 at most U.S. repair shops, with Apple’s own pricing reaching $449 for its cheapest current model.

-With most phones lasting barely 2–3 years, you really do start wondering if they’re built to last or built to push the next upgrade.
+With most phones lasting barely 2–3 years, you really do start wondering if they are built to last or built to push the next upgrade.

 Every time there’s a sale, we all get the urge to upgrade our phones.
 But are we really saving anything if one repair makes us pay for the device all over again?

-But first, let’s clear up a few confusions here and there.
+But first, let’s clear up a few confusions.

 This includes your manufacturer’s warranty, an extended warranty, and accidental damage warranty, each covering a different piece of the “repair” puzzle.